 Fumigation with metam sodium may be necessary in fields with a history of greater than 10% disease the last time peanuts were planted.
 Fumigation works by killing the fungus in soil.
 Root knot and ring nematodes can make CBR problems worse and fumigation also provides some control of these nematodes.

 Inject metam sodium 42% at 7.5 gal/acre 12 inches below the top of the bed (or 8 inches below the original soil surface) at least two weeks before planting.
 Apply after soil temperatures reach 60°F at a 4-inch depth, and temperatures of 60°F or higher are forecast for the next 5 days.
 Wait to fumigate if an inch or more of rain is forecast within 3 days because rain can greatly diminish the effectiveness of fumigation.
 Avoid disturbing the soil after fumigation or untreated soil could be mixed with the fumigated soil.
 Herbicides can be incorporated before bedding and fumigation.
 Special precautions are required by law when applying soil fumigants.
-See the soil fumigant toolbox for requirements and other information.
+See the soil fumigant toolbox for the latest detailed label requirements and other information.

 In-furrow applications of some fungicides can suppress CBR, but these usually are not necessary if a resistant cultivar is planted.